swiftlang/swift/docs/Windows.md

 ```

 ### 5. Build CMark
 - This must be done from within a developer command prompt.
+CMark is a fairly small project, and it should only take a few minutes to build.
 ```
 mkdir "%swift_source_dir%/build/Ninja-DebugAssert/cmark-windows-amd64"
 pushd "%swift_source_dir%/build/Ninja-DebugAssert/cmark-windows-amd64"